plewis/plewis.github.io/phylogenetics/lab-simulation.md

 AB|CD
 {% endcomment %}

-Replace the contents of your _sg.sh_ file with this (I've left out the comments this time):
+:large_blue_diamond: Replace the contents of your _sg.sh_ file with this (I've left out the comments this time):

     seq-gen -mHKY -l1000 -n1000 -p1 -on -x paupblock.txt < tree.txt > simdata.nex

 Note that I've set `-n1000` instead of `-n10` this time and have specified a random number seed `-z12345`.
 Please replace the random number seed above with one of your choosing (try to think of one that no one else will think of) so that we all get different results.
 We can increase our sample size from 1000 to N*1000 by combining results from N people.

-Before running _simdata.nex_ in PAUP*, delete your _logfile.txt_, _likelihood-results.tre_ and _parsimony-results.tre_ files so that we don't mix results from two different analyses:
+:large_blue_diamond: Before running _simdata.nex_ in PAUP*, delete your _logfile.txt_, _likelihood-results.tre_ and _parsimony-results.tre_ files so that we don't mix results from two different analyses:

     rm logfile.txt likelihood-results.tre parsimony-results.tre

-Run PAUP* as before:
+:large_blue_diamond: Run PAUP* as before:

     paup -L logfile.txt simdata.nex

 This time, let's avoid the tedium of actually counting how many trees were estimated correctly by using PAUP*'s `treedist` command.
 You should still be in PAUP* (evidenced by the prompt `paup>`).
 If you quit paup, start it up again without specifying a data file by typing just `paup`.

-Load the trees from _parsimony-results.tre_ into PAUP*:
+:large_blue_diamond: Load the trees from _parsimony-results.tre_ into PAUP*:

     paup> gettrees file-parsimony-results.tre